 With corporate, foundation and individual donor support, AmeriCares has set in motion plans to help rebuild and strengthen health systems in West Africa that have been decimated by Ebola.

 Liberia: AmeriCares has established staff, an office and warehouse to manage the recovery and distribute aid.
 We are working to strengthen maternal and child health services in Grand Bassa County, Liberia.
 To increase access to and improve health services for mothers and newborns, the 18-month project includes facility upgrades (including some construction), equipment, medicines and staff training at three health facilities – one hospital and two clinics.
 One recently completed facility renovation now serves some 15,000 residents in and around Zondo Town in Grand Bassa County with a modern maternal/child clinic.

-Sierra Leone: AmeriCares has committed to providing 12 months of infection prevention and control training in Bonthe District for all health workers at Bonthe Government Hospital and Mattru Hospital.
+Sierra Leone: AmeriCares is providing infection prevention and control training in Bonthe District for all health workers at Bonthe Government Hospital and Mattru Hospital.
 This health worker and patient safety intervention will contribute to long-term health systems strengthening and prepare the country for future infectious disease outbreaks.

-Guinea: We will continue supporting frontline health workers with protective equipment and supplies as they work to end the outbreak.
+Guinea: We continue supporting frontline health workers with protective equipment and supplies.